dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 Bag = [1, 2, 3].
 ```

-The bag is not a set, and it preserves the order of the generated solutions:
+The bag is not a set - it retains duplicates.
+It also preserves the order of the generated solutions:

 ```
 ?-